DataBoySu/databoysu-readme-translator/README.md

 ## Translation Quality & Disclaimer

-This action acts as a pretty powerful **helper tool** designed to take your documentation **90-95% of the way** towards full localization.
+This automatic translator action acts as a pretty powerful **helper tool** designed to take your documentation **90-95% of the way** towards full localization.

 It utilizes a context-aware AI model structurally optimized for technical content, ensuring that code blocks, tags, and jargon is preserved.